 - Life Span: How long do Balloon Mollies live?

 Types of Balloon Mollies by Colors & Fins

-As far as colors are concerned they are available in a combination of Black, white and yellow.
-These attention-grabbing color variations are so attractive that even a person can sit for hours next to the aquarium tank to see the peaceful and calming sailfin balloon molly fish movement.
+As far as colors are concerned, they are available in a combination of Black, white and yellow.
+These Eye-catching color variations are so attractive that even a person can sit for hours next to the aquarium to see the peaceful and calm fish movement.

 If you visit your nearer fish shop and asked for molly fish.
 But you did not get molly fish of black, white and yellow color.